lowderchris/FRoDO/README.md

     $ pip install palettable

+A library for reading configuration files:

+    $ pip install configparser

 See footnotes for a full list of dependency versions that have been tested and confirmed.

 ### Compiled dependencies